 The Alagnak Wild River, located in the foothills of the beautiful Aleutian Range, provides unparalleled opportunities to experience the wilderness of the Alaska Peninsula.
-Its designation as a "wild" river in the National Wild and Scenic River System allows the upper 56 miles of the Alagnak to be preserved in a free-flowing condition, kept healthy and pristine.
+Its designation as a "wild" river in the National Wild and Scenic River System allows the upper 56 miles of the Alagnak to be preserved in a healthy, free-flowing condition.
 The waterway and its environs are inaccessible by road and the shorelines and water remain unspoiled.